Scope and Motivation

 4. Generation: Prompt construction, iterative generation, and output verification/guardrailing.

 Key Finding: Hybrid retrieval (sparse + dense) coupled with a re-ranking step consistently outperforms either method alone across most public benchmarks.
-This insight has massive cost and accuracy implications for pipeline design.
+The cost and accuracy implications for pipeline design are substantial.

 Study limitations: This is a survey paper, not a primary experiment.
 The hybrid retrieval superiority claim is synthesised from others’ reported benchmarks, not independently replicated.
-The text-only scope means multimodal RAG teams must supplement with other sources.
-Failure mode analysis and adversarial robustness are not addressed in depth.
+Text-only scope; multimodal RAG teams must supplement with other sources.
+Failure mode analysis and adversarial robustness receive limited treatment.

 Cuconasu et al. (2024): The Counter-Intuitive Retrieval Evidence